Bring your C++ Application to the Web with Web Assembly

 $ mkdir build && cd build

-The above will clone the latest OpenCV repository from GitHub and create a build folder.
-It is customary to create a different src and build folders when working with CMake - which is the tool that we'll be using to compile OpenCV.
+This clones the latest OpenCV repository and creates a build folder.
+It’s customary to separate src and build folders when working with CMake.

 $ cmake -D CMAKE_BUILD_TYPE=RELEASE \